ahmadiehsan/personal_docs/docs/data_science/ai/overfitting_and_underfitting/regularization/l1_regularization.md

 ## Example

 Consider the application of LASSO for feature selection in predicting house prices.
 Imagine a dataset encompassing details about houses – such as the number of bedrooms, lot size, construction year, and so on – alongside their respective sale prices.
 Employing LASSO, we can pinpoint the most crucial features to predict the sale price while concurrently fitting a linear regression model to the dataset.
-The outcome is a model that’s ready to forecast the sale price of a new house based on its features.
+The outcome is a model that's ready to forecast the sale price of a new house based on its features.

 ![](l1_regularization/image2.jpg)